anderssonk/anderssonk/README.md

 ### Hi there, I'm Kristina!

-Pursuing my M.Sc.
+Atm, I'm my M.Sc.
 "Interactive Media Technology" in Computer Science at KTH Royal Institute of Technology.
 My curiosity and thirst for knowledge are quenched by working as a junior software engineer on the side.

 #### Tech that I work w/ atm 💻